JibachhhMahto764/myblogs/clokd8shf000009ky5al62z39.md

 ## Introduction

-**ava** is a versatile, object-oriented programming language known for its platform independence.Java is widely used in web development, mobile app development, desktop applications , and enterprise software.
+**Java** is a versatile, object-oriented programming language known for its platform independence.
+Java is widely used in web development, mobile app development, desktop applications , and enterprise software.
 It's also available in open-source implementations like OpenJDK.

 In this bloggs we cover alots of things , we look into how to code in java, what is classes, comments and how to code in intellij idea or more

 ### Creating .java file

-In java one things that I mention that every things you gone writing in .java it's gone be a classes. every files with the extension of .java it's a class itself.
+In java one things that I mention that every things you gone writing in Java.
+It's gone be a classes. every files with the extension of .java it's a class itself.

 `.java` file involves writing Java code, saving it with a `.java` extension, and compiling it using `javac` .
 Then, you can run the Java program with the `java` command.